SOME SUGGESTIONS ABOUT "INTERESTS" AND HISTORICAL MOTIVATION

 CAUSE AND EFFECT

-But how do the "taxonomic levels of historical experience" [ID] Lasswell's "value categories" relate to one another in the dynamic process of "causing" history?
+But how do the "taxonomic levels of historical experience" [ID] and Lasswell's "value categories" relate to one another in the dynamic process of "causing" or shaping the past?
 Are economies the result of certain ways of thinking?
 Is it the other way around?
 Are government actions controlled by economic considerations?
 Does geography determine economies?
-Are there no "disinterested" or "bi-partisan" actions in history?
-First we might want to give brief attention to a ubiquitous but seldom strictly considered concept = causation.
+Are there no "disinterested", "" or "bi-partisan" actions in history?

 Important events have complex "causes" and often curious "effects" (results).
 For example, Aristotle defined four different sorts of cause in every process of change or becoming =